MyTooliT/ICOtronic/Documentation/Data-Collection.md

 ![Acceleration Graph in HDFView](Documentation/Pictures/HDFView-Graph.png)

-For a more advanced analysis of the data files you can use our collection of measurement utility software [ICOlyzer](https://github.com/MyTooliT/ICOlyzer).
+For a more advanced analysis of the data files you can use our collection of measurement utilities [ICOlyzer](https://github.com/MyTooliT/ICOlyzer).

 ### Adding Custom Metadata